The best mattresses for stomach sleepers in 2025, based on our expert testing

 Even without this enhanced cover, the Bear Elite Hybrid is a breathable mattress.
 The standard cover features PCM (Phase Change Material), while the memory foam is infused with copper — two features commonly used in cooling mattresses.
 Add on tall springs with ample air flow and you have a mattress that stays an even temperature all night long.

-But we’re here to find the best mattresses for stomach sleepers, so it’s important that this cooler build is paired with a supportive sleep feel.
-In this area, the Bear Elite Hybrid also comes out on top.
-The tall coil base features a reinforced lumbar area to keep the hips aligned, while the quilted cover has comfortable contouring with little sink.
+But we’re here to find the best mattresses for stomach sleepers, and in this area, the Bear Elite Hybrid also comes out on top.
+Its tall coil base features a reinforced lumbar area to keep the hips aligned, while the quilted cover has comfortable contouring with little sink.
+It helps that you can choose your firmness level, too.

 Without the Celliant cover, the Bear Elite Hybrid is a premium mattress.
 With the cover, it’s even more expensive.
-For a cheaper alternative, check out the Cocoon by Sealy Chill in the Also tested section.
-However, this is a high-quality mattress, and while you’re paying a lot, you’re also getting a lot for your money.
+For a cheaper alternative, check out the Cocoon by Sealy Chill (Also tested).
+However, this is a high-quality mattress, and while you’re paying a lot, you’re getting a lot for your money.

 - Read more: Bear Elite Hybrid Mattress review